TheRed002/t-bot/prompts.md

 - MANDATORY: Use standard exception handling for all execution failures
 - MANDATORY: Apply @circuit_breaker decorator to exchange order placement
 - MANDATORY: Integrate with P-002A partial fill recovery scenarios
-- MANDATORY: Use structured logging for all execution events with trade context
+- MANDATORY: Use structured logging from src.core.logging for all execution events with trade context

 ### Task Details